Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: IV. Generic Functional form for and in 1-d systems

 We saw that in cases (a) and (b) (Eqs. (\ref{casoa}) and (\ref{casob}) respectively) we should choose a set of values $(n,m,l,s)$ that define the form of operators $P$, $Q$,$L$ and $S$ respectively.
 From condition (C1T), we know that $n$ should be even to fulfill the condition that $P$ is self-adjoint.
-Similarly, (C3T) in case (a) implies $m+s$ should be also even and in case (b) $s+l$ should also be even.
+Similarly, (C3T) in case (a) implies $m+s$ should be also even, and in case (b), $s+l$ should also be even.
 We can do a little better by keeping a trace of the larger derivative of $\tilde\phi(x)$ for each condition.
 In this case, we should explicitly define the dynamics.
-We have done such computation for $l=0$ (case (a)) and the Diffusive and the Reaction-Diffusion dynamics defined in the main text.
-We have found that there are the consistency relations:
+We have done such computation for $l=0$ (case (a)) and the Diffusive and the Reaction-Diffusion dynamics defined in section II.
+We found that for such models the operators should follow the consistency relations:

 That is, we can attempt the following cases: